smastelini/smastelini.github.io/content/links.md

 type: "page"
 ---

-Here I share some (possibly) useful resources I prepared here and there throughout my career :nerd:.
+Here I share some (possibly) useful resources I prepared here and there throughout my career.
 They are mostly related to courses and classes I have ministred in the past years, as well as presentations I did.
 I hope they are useful! :rocket:

 Keep an :eye: here, as I will update this page (hopefully) often to add more stuff!